 Because NuDevco Retail Holdings, LLC and its subsidiary NuDevco Retail, LLC (collectively, "NuDevco") control more than 50% of our outstanding voting power, we qualify as a "controlled company" as that term is defined under the corporate governance rules of the NASDAQ Global Select Market ("NASDAQ").
-As a controlled company, we may elect not to comply with certain NASDAQ corporate governance requirements, including (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement to have a nominating/corporate governance committee composed entirely of independent directors and a written charter addressing the committee's purpose and responsibilities, (iii) the requirement to have a compensation committee composed entirely of independent directors and a written charter addressing the committee's purpose and responsibilities and (iv) the requirement of an annual performance evaluation of the nominating/corporate governance and compensation committees.
+As a controlled company, we may elect not to comply with certain NASDAQ corporate governance requirements, including (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement to have a nominating/corporate governance committee composed entirely of independent directors and a written charter addressing the committee's purpose and responsibilities, (iii) the requirement to have a compensation committee composed entirely of an annual performance evaluation of the nominating/corporate governance and compensation committees.